-Plastic Bank has partnered so far with Henkel, Marks & Spencer, Eat Natural, SC Johnson and Norton Point to manufacture products made from Social Plastics.
+Plastic Bank has partnered with Henkel, Marks & Spencer, Eat Natural, SC Johnson and Norton Point, and others to manufacture products made from Social Plastics.
 GlobalOwls thanks these corporates for being on the front line!
 Let’s hope many more will follow.

 Want to learn more and see the Plastic Bank’s impact?
 Check out this short video

 We need everyone on board to tackle the plastic problem

 It all starts with consumers demanding organizations to use less plastic or recycled plastics.
 Also, consumers need to do the right thing.
 It’s sometimes as easy as bringing your own bag when doing groceries instead of constantly buying plastic bags and throwing them away.
 Here’s a list of Reusable Grocery Bags to get you started.

 Governments have a great role to play.
 They can raise taxes, incentivize organizations, educate consumers and much more.
 In the Netherlands, shops were forbidden to give away free plastic bags.
 If consumers wanted a plastic bag, they needed to buy one for 5 cents.

 When this was introduced, many people were outraged.
 They thought that the government just wanted to earn more money.
 Many people had no idea what was happening with plastic pollution.
 This was a great way to educate all Dutch citizens about plastic pollution and make them each and every time aware of what they’re purchasing.

 Many people still don’t know how bad plastics impact our environment.
 There’s still a long way to go to educate billions of people.
 GlobalOwls is committed to playing a big role in spreading awareness about plastic pollution and solutions to this problem.